-The art style is fantastic and consistent, with the reaction faces of the characters being the best part, making me laugh like crazy always, I expected a drop in both art quality and story after moving from publishing monthly to weekly, but I'm really happy to say that for now the quality stays consistent the whole time, it's more, the the comedy is getting better and better every chapter.
+The art style is fantastic, with the reaction faces of the characters being the best part, making me laugh like crazy without failing, I expected a drop in both art quality and story after moving from publishing monthly to weekly, but I'm really happy to say that for now the quality stays consistent the whole time, it's more, the the comedy is getting better and better every chapter.

-I really recommend this manga to everyone, and I specially want to mention the readers that don't like romance manga to give it a try, it's still a romcom, but for the way it works it feels so different, maybe this is the one that you will like! read more
+I really recommend this manga to everyone, and I specially want to mention the readers that don't like romance manga to give it a try, yes, it's still a romance/comedy, but for the way it works, it feels so different to the others, maybe this is the one that you will like! read more

 I like to call this the Death Note of school romantic comedies.
 If Death Note ever made you laugh out loud (on purpose).

 This manga is a breath of fresh air, as usually romcom manga start out with them meeting and being put into an awkward more than friends but less than lovers scenario, or some misunderstanding happens and all the characters are pissed at each other.
 Not with Kaguya Wants to be Confessed To, in this manga both main characters are too proud and scared to confess, so they try and bait each other into revealing their feelings.

 There are a lot of absurd convoluted situations, AHA, THAT WAS MY PLAN THE ENTIRE TIME moments, and an adorable and goofy side character that may or may not be masterminding everything behind the scenes.

 The art sytle is more suited for subtle humor than pure quality, and honestly it works a lot better that way.